yext/pages-starter-react-locations/README.md

 Required.
 This is where your actual templates live.
 There are effectively two types of components:

 1. stream-based templates: those that have an exported `config`
 1. static templates: those that don't have an exported `config`.
-Furthermore, they may also export a `getStaticProps` function if external data is required.

-NOTE: It's not currently possible to generate multiple html files using a static template, even if `getStaticProps` returns arrayed data.

 #### types